-The access control model uses access control instructions (ACIs), which are stored in the aci operational attribute, to determine what a user or a group of users can do with a set of entries, down to the attribute level.
-The operational attribute can appear on any entry and will affect the entry or any subentries within that branch of the directory information tree (DIT).
+Access control determines what a user or a group of users can do with a set of entries, down to the attribute level.
+The Directory Proxy Server uses access control instructions (ACIs) to allow or deny privileges users access to the entry or subentries and stores them in the aci operational attribute.
+The operational attribute can appear on any entry and affects the entry or any subentries within that branch of the directory information tree (DIT).